testuserplzignore/react-lock-scroll/README.md

 ## Second argument: target (default=false)

 LockScroll can be passed the ref of a target div to lock scrolling on.
-This also supports passing of a boolean state value for a toggle, however if you simply want it to lock on mount/dismount, pass `true` as the first argument.
+This also supports passing of a boolean state value for a toggle, however if you simply want it to lock on mount/dismount, you can just pass it a ref to the div that has overflow: scroll set.
 Note that this will likely require the use of [forwardRef](https://reactjs.org/docs/forwarding-refs.html) to construct this component if the DOM node is outside of the component where lockScroll is called.

 ex.
 ```